Fundamental limitations on the device-independent quantum conference key agreement: DI-CKA versus genuine nonlocality and entanglement

-where $P_i({\bf a}|{\bf x})$ are some, quantum behaviors.
-Consider then a device $P_i$ as a bipartite one, with parties $(A^{(i)}_{j_1}...A^{(i)}_{j_k})$ together forming $A'$ and $(A^{(i)}_{j_{k+1}}...A_{j_N}^{(i)})$ forming $A''$.
-Such a device has zero bipartite DI quantum key, as it is product in cut $A':A''$.
-By the virtue of purification, Eve can have access to the mixture~\eqref{eq:mixture}, knowing which of the mixing term $i$ happened.
-By Theorem \ref{prop:cuts} we have that from any of such terms, one can not draw a conference key, as Eve has a local hidden variable model for it.
-Indeed, the RHS of \eqref{eq:trivial_bound} is then $0$, as Eve can adopt an attack which, e.g., makes zero reduced cc-squashed entanglement \cite{KHD21}.
+where $p_i({\bf a}|{\bf x})$ are some quantum behaviors.
+Consider then a device $p_i$ as a bipartite one, with parties $(A^{(i)}_{j_1}\ldots A^{(i)}_{j_k})$ together forming $A'$ and $(A^{(i)}_{j_{k+1}}\ldots A_{j_N}^{(i)})$ forming $A''$.
+Such a device has zero bipartite DI quantum keys, as it is a product in cut $A':A''$.
+By virtue of purification, Eve can have access to the mixture~\eqref{eq:mixture}, knowing which of the mixing terms $i$ happened.
+By Proposition \ref{prop:cuts} we have that from any of such terms, one can not draw a conference key, as Eve has a local hidden variable model for it.
+Indeed, the right-hand side of \eqref{eq:trivial_bound} is then $0$, as Eve can adopt an attack which, e.g., makes zero reduced c-squashed entanglements \cite{KHD21}.
 We thus obtained the desired contradiction. \end{proof}

 Let us now recall the notion of genuine entanglement.
-We say that a multipartite state $\rho_{A_1A_2\ldots A_N}$ is separable in a cut $(A_{i_1}..A_{i_k}):(A_{i_{k+1}}...A_{N})$ if it can be written as convex mixtures of product states between systems $A_{i_1}..A_{i_k}$ and $A_{i_{k+1}}...A_{N}$.
-If a multipartite state $\rho_{A_1A_2\ldots A_N}$ can be written as a mixture of separable states that are product in at least one cut then it is called biseparable.
-We say that $\rho_{A_1A_2\ldots A_N}$ is {\it genuinely entangled} if and only if it is not a mixture of separable states that are product in at least one cut.
+We say that a multipartite state $\rho_{A_1A_2\ldots A_N}$ is separable in a cut $(A_{i_1}..A_{i_k}):(A_{i_{k+1}}\ldots A_{i_N})$ if it can be written as convex mixtures of product states between systems $A_{i_1}..A_{i_k}$ and $A_{i_{k+1}}\ldots A_{i_N}$.
+If a multipartite state $\rho_{A_1A_2\ldots A_N}$ can be written as a mixture of separable states that are a product in at least one cut then it is called biseparable.
+We say that $\rho_{A_1A_2\ldots A_N}$ is {\it genuinely entangled} if and only if it is not a mixture of separable states that are a product in at least one cut.
 It was shown in Ref.~\cite{BFF+16} that there exist $N$-partite states for all $N>2$ where some genuinely entangled states admit a fully LRHV model, i.e., where all parties are separated.

 Let ${\rm GE}(N(A))$, ${\rm BS}(N(A))$, and ${\rm FS}(N(A))$ denote the set of all $N$-partite states $\rho_{A_1A_2\ldots A_N}$ that are genuinely entangled, biseparable, and fully separable, respectively (see Ref.~\cite{DBWH19}).
-For $n$-copies of $N$-partite state, when we consider partition across designated $N$ parties, we denote local groupings by $N(A^{\otimes n})$.
+For $n$ copies of $N$-partite state, when we consider partition across designated $N$ parties, we denote local groupings by $N(A^{\otimes n})$.

-\begin{remark} It is necessary to consider a single-shot DI key in the Theorem \ref{thm:single-shot} because the set of LQ behaviors is not closed under tensor product.
-This is for the same reason, for which the set of bi-separable states is not closed under tensor product. \end{remark}
+\begin{remark} It is necessary to consider a single-shot DI key in Theorem \ref{thm:single-shot} because the set of LQ behaviors is not closed under tensor product.
+This is for the same reason that the set of biseparable states is not closed under a tensor product. \end{remark}